 Even though we have an open floor plan, because of the way that our living room and kitchen are arranged, you can’t see the TV in the living room from the kitchen.
 Although I knew I wanted a TV in the kitchen, I also didn’t want to have it showing because it can look a little tacky and ruins the overall feel of my pretty room.
 So, I came up with a hidden kitchen TV!

 The solution?
 Hiding the TV in plain sight!
 This magnetic chalkboard on the wall is across from the kitchen island.
 It is great for notes and messages, but it also slides over to reveal a TV that can pop out!
 It makes the kitchen an even more functional place to be and it’s great that I can hide it for everyday use.
+A hidden TV in the kitchen is the best!

 The details on how we created this hidden TV: